horacekangholie/ds-eda-data-preprocessing/README.md

 ### 🗒️ Data Normalization and Standardization

-In data science and machine learning, the features of a dataset often originate from different units or scales.
-Such disparities can cause models to give undue weight to features with larger scales or to converge slowly during training.
-To eliminate these effects, we perform **normalization** and **standardization**, which make features comparable.
+In data science and machine learning, features often come in different units and scales.
+These discrepancies can cause some features to dominate others during model training or slow down convergence.
+To eliminate such issues, we apply **normalization** and **standardization**, making all features comparable.

--   **Normalization** rescales the original data to a fixed range, typically [0, 1], without changing the overall shape of the distribution.
+-   **Normalization** rescales each feature into a fixed range (usually [0, 1]) without changing its distribution's shape.

--   **Standardization** shifts the data so that it has zero mean and unit variance, which can improve algorithms that assume a Gaussian distribution.
+-   **Standardization** shifts and scales data so it has zero mean and unit variance, which many algorithms assume.

 **Normalization**

-Normalization is a common preprocessing step whose goal is to linearly scale each feature into the [0, 1] interval.
-This method does not alter the shape of the distribution---only its range---making it useful when features have very different units (for example, pixel intensities in images).

-A typical min--max normalization formula is:

-x′=x-min⁡(x)max⁡(x)-min⁡(x)x' \;=\; \frac{x - \min(x)}{\max(x) - \min(x)}x′=max(x)-min(x)x-min(x)​

-> Min--Max Normalization

-Where:
+Normalization (also called min--max scaling) linearly transforms a feature so that its minimum becomes 0 and its maximum becomes 1:

+x' = (x - min(x)) / (max(x) - min(x))

--   xxx is an original data point,
+-   xxx is the original value.

--   x′x'x′ is the normalized value,
+-   x′x'x′ is the normalized value.

--   min⁡(x)\min(x)min(x) and max⁡(x)\max(x)max(x) are the minimum and maximum values of the feature, respectively.
+-   min⁡(x)\min(x)min(x) and max⁡(x)\max(x)max(x) are the feature's minimum and maximum, respectively.

-Normalization ensures that all features share a common scale, which can speed up convergence for many machine-learning algorithms and prevent features with large ranges from dominating the model.